Mar 3, 2022 |

 More and more people and organisations are looking for a community to explore their thoughts, questions and ideas around Feminist Leadership.
 Over 4,000 people registered for our webinar series on Feminist Leadership, with one participant telling us she felt “like my thoughts and feelings of the past years had finally found a home in which to resonate.”
 Another said: “I would like to be in touch with all the participants after the webinar series to have a community where I can constantly seek advice and share my learnings.”

-That’s why we’re building a virtual home for curious and experienced Feminist Leaders – of all genders.
 Currently in the pilot phase with all those who participated in the conceptualisation process, we will launch the space publicly in Q1 2024.
-Will you join us?
+Sign up now to be notified of the public launch!

 Meet our steering committee members